 “It is what it is.”

 Here’s another shutdown statement.
-“It is what it is” really means, “I’m too lazy to try to make it different, so for gosh sakes stop talking about it.”
-“It is what it is” is?only true if you take the easy way out by letting “it” remain “it.”
+“It is what it is” really means, “I’m too lazy to try to make it different, so for gosh sake stop talking about it.”
+“It is what it is” is only true if you take the easy way out by letting “it” remain “it.”

 The author uses life stories to demystify the day -to -day Human Resources Challenges we face at work.
 His HR Blog ?
-Human Resources Blog endeavours to simplify the HR jargon.
+Human Resources Blog endeavors to simplify the HR jargon.